sewkani-manya/SAAFE/README.md

 # SAAFE
 ## Intro
-SAAFE (Sexual Assault Awareness For Everyone) aims to provide resources for identifying, preventing and responding to sexual assault through collaborating and sharing
+SAAFE (Sexual Assault Awareness For Everyone) aims to provide resources for identifying, preventing and responding to sexual assault through collaborating and sharing.
 This website was originally created in 2021 during a coding camp but has been recently added to my replit.
 ## Features of the website
 - Petitions page